General Information

 Q: How many students will receive admission to the Fellowship program?

-A: We will aim to have eight EI Fellows each summer, but understand that the final number may vary year to year.
+A: We will aim to have 12 EI Fellows this summer, but understand that the final number may vary.

 Q: When will I hear back from the program?

-A: We try to get back to applicants within four weeks of application or by mid-March 2025, whichever is sooner.
+A: We try to get back to applicants with an update within four weeks of application submission or by March 1 2026, whichever is sooner.
+Some applicants may undergo an interview process as part of the consideration for admission.
 For more details on the full timeline, visit the Timeline tab.

 Q: How long do I have to commit to the program?

-A: We ask that applicants send us a signed student contract to commit to the program within two weeks of hearing back about their acceptance or by mid-April 2025, whichever is sooner.
+A: We ask that applicants send us a signed student contract to commit to the program within two weeks of hearing back about their acceptance or by Friday March 20 2026, whichever is sooner.

 Q: What should I keep in mind for committing to the program?